francescomascari/francescomascari.github.io/_pages/teaching.md

 ## Other teaching experiences

-* Mathematics Tutor for Refugee students \n
+* word-wrap: Mathematics Tutor for Refugee students break-word;
   Foundation of Mathematics @ University of Trento, Trento, Italy
 * Mathematics Tutor for Undergraduate students